 To date, the inflation jump in 2021 looks modest compared to inflation surges of the past.
 Inflation measured for the year is on pace to be about 4.6% measured by the CPI index and about 3.7% measured by the PCE index preferred by the Federal Reserve.

 This latest jump falls short of the most recent peak in 1990 (i.e., 5.4% and 4.4%) and nowhere near the double-digit inflation of the 1970s and early 1980s.

 The data track record suggests that the inflation surge is unlikely to persist beyond one year.
 What may be more important is whether the average rate of inflation going forward is higher—given some amount of inflation fear that remains now that it has been awakened from a 30-year sleep.

 Here is a bit of background about the two inflation measures used here….

 The Consumer Price Index (CPI) is calculated by the U.S. Bureau of Labor Statistics.
 The Personal Consumption Expenditure (PCE) index is calculated by the U.S. Bureau of Economic Analysis.

-Inflation tends to be slightly lower by the PCE measure because it accounts for substitution effects as prices change.
+One reason the Fed prefers the PCE measure is because it accounts for substitution effects as prices change.
 In contrast, the CPI’s “fixed basket” does not account for substitution.
+Inflation tends to be slightly lower by the PCE measure because of these substitution effects.